sensu/sensu-docs-legacy/0.10/faq.md

 the Sensu dashboard as a `keepalive: no data from <host> in 300 seconds` alert.

-There are two methods for deleting clients: API or through the Sensu Dashboard.
+There are two methods for deleting clients: via the API or through the Sensu Dashboard.

 ### Using the API